-The type of soot aerosol generated by diffusion and premixed flame generators affected the response of six different DC-based PN-PTI counters tested in this study.
-Size and physicochemical properties of the test aerosol had effects on the CE of all counters, but the effect was different for each counter.
-In most cases, the different laboratory-generated soot aerosols resulted in deviations of 0.25 units in the counting efficiency of individual counters compared to Euro 5b diesel soot at similar mobility diameters (~50-60 nm).
-It is not entirely clear which type of laboratory-generated soot is the best proxy for real soot emitted by diesel vehicles as the response of the PN-PTI instruments to the different test aerosols was not uniform.
-It must also be kept in mind that the properties of diesel soot may vary depending on the engine specification and operation.
-Nevertheless, the differences observed with different soot generators were much lower compared to previous studies that used NaCland particles from spark discharge generators.
-This study confirms that soot aerosols, irrespective of the generator model, are more suitable as test aerosols for the PN-PTI application, but special attention should be given to differences that arise from different generator models or set points and consequently for their correction via appropriately defined factors.
-In view of these results, recommendations were made with regard to PN-PTI type-examination and verification.
+- 237 The type of soot aerosol affected the response of six different DC-based PN-PTI counters tested in this study.
+Size and physicochemical properties of the test aerosol had effects on the CE of all counters.
+In most cases, the 238 different laboratory-generated soot aerosols resulted in deviations of 0.25 units in the counting efficiency of 239 - 240 individual counters compared to Euro 5b diesel soot at similar mobility diameters (~50-60 nm).
+It is not entirely - 241 clear which type of laboratory-generated soot is the best proxy for real soot emitted by diesel vehicles as the - 242 response of the PN-PTI instruments to the different test aerosols was not uniform.
+It must also be kept in mind - 243 that the properties of diesel soot may vary depending on the engine specification and operation.
+Nevertheless, - 244 this study confirms that soot aerosols, irrespective of the generator model, are more suitable as test aerosols than - 245 NaCl, oil or particles from spark discharge generators.
+In view of these results, recommendations were made - 246 with regard to PN-PTI type-examination and verification.

-Author contribution
+247 Author contribution

-- 307 All authors designed the experiments.
+- 248 All authors designed the experiments.
 TH, DR and AM carried out the measurement campaigns.
-TH analysed the - data with support from DR. KV prepared the manuscript with contributions from all co-authors.
+TH analysed the - 249 data with support from DR. KV prepared the manuscript with contributions from all co-authors.

-309 Competing interests
+250 Competing interests

-310 The authors declare no competing interests.
+251 The authors declare no competing interests.
+Preprint.
+Discussion started: 13 November 2023

-311 Acknowledgements
+252 Acknowledgements

-- 312 TH, DR, and KV would like to thank Kevin Auderset and Christian Wälchli (both at METAS) for technical support - and useful discussions.
-AM and BG would like to thank Dominique Lesueur and Andrea Bonamin for technical - 314 support.
+- 253 TH, DR, and KV would like to thank Kevin Auderset and Christian Wälchli (both at METAS) for technical - 254 support and useful discussions.
+AM and BG would like to thank Dominique Lesueur and Andrea Bonamin for - 255 technical support.

-315 Funding
+256 Funding